AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

     This option is not available if you are viewing image sets, spin sets, or mixed media sets.

 * **[!UICONTROL URL, Open in]** - You can set an asset to open a link.
-Set the URL and in Open in indicate whether you want it to open in the same window or a new window.
+Set the URL and in **Open in** indicate whether you want it to open in the same window or a new window.

     This option is not available if you are viewing image sets, spin sets, or mixed media sets.

-* **[!UICONTROL Width]** - Enter value in pixels if you want the image to be a fixed size.
+* **[!UICONTROL Width]** - Enter the value in pixels if you want the image to be a fixed size.
 Leaving this value blank makes the asset adaptive.

-* **[!UICONTROL Height]** - Enter value in pixels if you want the image to be a fixed size.
+* **[!UICONTROL Height]** - Enter the value in pixels if you want the image to be a fixed size.
 Leaving this value blank makes the asset adaptive.

 #### When working with Video {#when-working-with-video}